epsilon537/boxlambda/docs/software/boxlambda-os/forth/words.md

 `f_open ( addr len mode -- fil )`

-- Open the file specified in input string.
-  Mode argument is a combination of following values:
+- Open the file specified in the input string.
+The mode argument is a combination of the following values:

-    - `FA_READ`:Specifies read access to the file.
+    - `FA_READ`: Specifies read access to the file.
 Data can be read from the file.
     - `FA_WRITE`: Specifies write access to the file.
 Data can be written to the file.
 Combine with FA_READ for read-write access.
-    - `FA_OPEN_EXISTING`:	Opens the file.
-The function fails if the file is not existing.
-(Default)
+    - `FA_OPEN_EXISTING`: Opens the existing file.
+The function fails if the file does not exist (default).
-    - `FA_CREATE_ALWAYS`: Creates a new file.
-If the file is existing, the file is truncated and overwritten.
+    - `FA_CREATE_ALWAYS`: Creates a new file and opens it.
+If the file already exists, it is truncated and overwritten.
     - `FA_CREATE_NEW`: Creates a new file.
-The function fails if the file is existing.
+The function fails if the file already exists.
-    - `FA_OPEN_ALWAYS`: Opens the file.
-If it is not exist, a new file is created.
+    - `FA_OPEN_ALWAYS`: Opens the file or creates a new one if it does not exist.
-    - `FA_OPEN_APPEND`: Same as FA_OPEN_ALWAYS except the read/write pointer is set end of the file.
+    - `FA_OPEN_APPEND`: Opens the existing file and sets the read/write pointer to the end of the file.

   May throw `x-fr-*` and `x-pool-*` exceptions.